Use Robocopy to preseed files for DFS Replication

 Step 2: Stabilize files that will be replicated

-After you install the latest version of Robocopy on the server, you should minimize the chances that locked files will block copying by using methods in the following table.
+After you install the latest version of Robocopy on the server, you should prevent locked files from blocking copying by using the methods described in the following table.
 Most applications do not exclusively lock files.
 However, during normal operations, a small percentage of files might be locked on file servers.

 Consider temporarily setting Read-only access on the file shares that will be replicated by using the Windows PowerShell Grant-SmbShareAccess and Close-SmbSession cmdlets.
 If you set permissions for a common group such as Everyone or Authenticated Users to READ, standard users might be less likely to open files with exclusive locks (if their applications detect the Read-only access when files are opened).

 You might also consider setting a temporary firewall rule for SMB port 445 inbound to that server to block access to files or use the Block-SmbShareAccess cmdlet.
 However, both of these methods are very disruptive to user operations.

 |Applications open files local.||Application workloads running on a file server sometimes lock files.||Temporarily disable or uninstall the applications that are locking files.
 You can use Process Monitor or Process Explorer to determine which applications are locking files.
 To download Process Monitor or Process Explorer, visit the Process Monitor and Process Explorer pages.|

 Step 3: Copy the replicated files to the destination server